The Most Amazing Barn Style Homes

 Barn Style Home Architecture

 Lately, we’ve become obsessed with barn style home architecture.
 Since our recent Parade Home is designed in this unique style, it shouldn’t come as a surprise.
 There is much to love about the barn style of architecture.
 For one, barn style homes are elegant in their simplicity.
 Although they can range from the basic barn shape to a more detailed version of the barn style architecture, their simple roof lines and cohesive and balanced look make us say “ahhhhh” every time we see one.
 Take a look at a couple of examples of actual barns to see where we get our inspiration for this style.

 Not in love yet?
 Well, the real magic happens when we take elements of the style and apply them in a way that really speaks to the client.
 In our recent Parade Home, we used the barn style architecture in a rather overt way.
 We took the barn shape and used it with varying heights and positioning.
 We took 4 basic barn shapes next to each other and created a series of spaces, using the structure to create outdoor rooms as well as indoor rooms.
-Our architecture department is constantly learning new techniques and styles, and they surprise us regularly with new ways to approach historical architecture.
+Our design department is constantly learning new techniques and styles, and they surprise us regularly with new ways to approach historical architecture.
 This was one of them.
 In this exterior view, you can really see the barn shape and the different “barns” positioned next to each other.